iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 I perform my edits, then click "Done" to get back to the fullscreen viewer.
 Then I click "Back" to get back to the list of images.
 Then "Back" again, and I'm finally back at my map.
 Hooray!
 Oh wait, I forgot to export it…

-This sort of design is common in apps like Photos, especially in "shoebox" apps[^1].
-Every feature is in its own place, and if you want to use that feature you need to pick up your thing (in this case, an image) and take it over to where the feature is.
+This sort of design is common in apps like Photos, and especially in "shoebox" apps[^1].
+Every feature is in its own place, and if you want to use that feature you need to pick up your thing (in this case, a photo) and take it over to where the feature is.
 In this example, the journey from the map to the editor is through a separate list of images, the fullscreen viewer, then finally to the editor.

 [^1]: "Shoebox" apps are apps that *contain* the content you use with them, as opposed to document-based apps which work with content you manage as a user.
 It's an extremely common design nowadays, but less so back then — early pioneers of the shoebox app were iPhoto, iMovie, etc.